-As a government contractor, or company seeking to buy a business where federal contracts are involved, you must consider the various implications you face given the federal regulations governing the sale of a business and assignment of contract issues.
+As a government contractor, or company seeking to buy a business where federal contracts are involved, you must consider the various implications you face given the federal regulations governing novation law and the sale of a business and assignment of contract issues.

-There are various legal nuances involved such as whether or not to do an assets purchase agreement sale or transfer the business through a stock purchase.
+There are various legal nuances involved with assignment and novation such as whether or not to do an assets purchase agreement sale or transfer the business through a stock purchase.

 The federal government could recognize the successor in the business sale if it is within the government’s interest.
-If you are the seller of a company via an asset purchase agreement and is also the prime contractor on a federal project, there is a possibility that you would have to get a novation agreement approved by the contracting officer.
+If you are the seller of a company via an asset purchase agreement (also referred to as an asset sale agreement) and is also the prime contractor on a federal project, there is a possibility that you would have to get a novation agreement approved by the contracting officer.

-Basics of Government Contracts & Business Assets Purchase Agreement Sale 41 USC 15
+Basics of Government Contract Novation Law & Business Asset Purchase Agreement Sale 41 USC 15

 The Anti-Assignment Act, 41 USC 15 prohibits the direct sale of federal contracts.
 However, the contracting officer can consent to the business transfer.
 The most common way to buy or sell a business where the buyer or seller is a prime contractor is through a business asset purchase agreement.
 However, stock purchase sales are also allowable.

 FAR 42.1204 (a) allows “novation contract agreements” when federal government contractors transfer all assets with a merger and acquisition or sale of the business.

 Under the Anti-Assignment Act, 41 USC 15, there are no allowances for only the sale of a federal contract.
 However, if the contract(s) is part of the business purchase and sale, the contracting officer may allow the novation of the contract.